 The leave it cue can be used to train a dog to not approach something and therefore can be also used to tell a dog to not jump on the couch.
 It has a "preventive" function, meaning it helps prevent the dog from jumping up versus dealing with a dog who has already jumped up.

 Here is how to train it: How to train a dog the leave it cue.

 Training your dog the "off" cue can be helpful as it tells your dog exactly what you want him to do rather than what you don't want him to do.
 Here's how to train it.

 - Wait for your dog to jump on the couch.
 If your dog isn't jumping up, then plan your training sessions around that specific time.

 - Say your verbal cue "off" and then toss a treat or kibble on the floor with a downward motion of your hand.
-Tip: Use hard treats as these are more effective in grabbing your dog's attention since they will make a noise when they hit the floor.

 - Just as your dog jumps off the bed or couch and before he eats the treat/kibble, say "yes" or click your clicker (if your dog is clicker trained).

 - Repeat this exercise several times as the opportunity presents making it a fun game.

 - At some point, start saying "off" but this time without actually tossing the treat.
 Just pretend you toss it using your downward hand gesture.
 When your dog jumps down, say "yes" or click the clicker and feed him the treat, but this time drop it from your other hand.
 Your ultimate goal is to say "off" and stop tossing the treat/kibble.

 - Repeat the above exercise and start morphing the treat-tossing hand movement into just pointing at the floor and then feeding the treat from your other hand dropping it to the floor when your dog jumps off.